 Are free VPNs legal to use with Edge?

 Yes, using a VPN is legal in most places, but you should always respect local laws and terms of service for any content or service you access.
 The legality is about how you use the VPN, not the VPN itself.
+How to use edge built in vpn: a practical guide to Edge Secure Network setup, usage, limitations, and tips for privacy 2026

 Can I torrent with Magic VPN on Edge?